 State and regionally significant approvals

-In the March quarter, 2,620 dwellings were approved as part of a state or regionally significant development.
-Of these approvals, 2,515 (96%) were in Greater Sydney and 105 (4%) in regional NSW.
-This includes 391 dwellings for a build-to-rent residential development in Parramatta and 1,072 dwellings as part of a mixed-use development in Macquarie Park.
+In the June quarter, 3,573 dwellings were approved as part of a state or regionally significant development.
+Of these approvals, 3,011 (84%) were in Greater Sydney and 562 (16%) in regional NSW.
+This includes 811 dwellings as part of a mixed use development in Castle Hill and 232 dwellings as part of a residential development in St Leonards.

 Local development approvals

-In addition, councils approved 17,459 dwellings as local development during the March quarter.
-Since 1 July, over 63,000 dwellings have been approved as part of a local development assessment.
-Approximately 66% of these dwellings are part of a multi-unit development.
+In 2022-23, over 85,095 dwellings have been approved as part of a local development assessment.
+Approximately 63% of these dwellings are part of a multi-unit development.

 Stage 5: Construction and completion

-In regional NSW, 2,270 dwellings received construction approval during the March quarter.
-Since 1 July, 8,373 regional dwellings have received construction approval—66% of the interim target for 2022-23.
-Note this data reflects reporting from councils in the NSW Planning Portal and should not be compared to ABS data below which uses a different methodology.
+In 2022-23, 13,272 regional dwellings have received construction approval, exceeding the interim target for 2022-23 by 5%.
+Note this data reflects dwelling construction approval from complying development and construction certificates reported in the NSW Planning Portal and is not comparable with ABS building activity data which uses a different methodology.

-ABS data on building approvals show construction approval was down 18% in the 12 months to March 2023 (49,478 dwellings) compared to the previous year.
-The decline for this period marks the lowest level of dwelling approvals in a decade.
-Currently multi-dwelling approvals make up 47% of total construction approvals, whereas at the peak in 2016 this was around 60%.
+In 2022-23, ABS data shows that building approvals were down 4% (52,746 dwellings) compared to the previous year.
+Multi-dwelling approvals were 53% of total construction approvals, whereas at the peak in 2016 this was around 60%.

 Residential building approvals have fallen since mid-2021, driven by multiple factors, including shortages of construction material and labour, rising interest rates, and falling housing prices.